M1R4B3L/Research-Audio-Bible/docs/README.md

 # 1. Who is responsible for the creation of the Audio Bible?

-The Audio Bible is a document created by the Audio Director and the Sound Designer; always maintaining a close collaboration with the director of the project, the art team and the design team.
+The Audio Bible is a document created by the Audio Director and the Sound Designer; always maintaining a close collaboration with the director of the project, the art team, the design team and the programmers.
 That collaboration is crucial, being the main problem in indie companies.
 This document is designed to help the audio team, as well as the programmers who will need the document to implement the sound into the game.
 [Keith Ziza](http://keithzizza.com/) in one of his interviews said: